Fun with Flora and Fauna

-You will not be able to miss the bold purple coloured florals as you drive along the highways from July-September.
-Called fireweed, it was chosen as Yukon’s official flower due to its abundance across the territory.
-Fireweed is so named because it is one of the first plants to bloom after a forest fire and can be found all throughout the Yukon.
+You won’t be able to miss these bold purple flowers as you drive along the highways from July to September.
+The flowers begin blooming lower on the stem and move up as the summer advances.
+Fireweed is Yukon’s official flower due to its abundance across the territory.
+It’s one of the first plants to bloom after a forest fire.